 Annatto is the seed or extract of the achiote tree, which is indigenous to Central and South America.
-The seeds and pulp have been used for hundreds of years for a variety of purposes and is used heavily in Latin America as a dye, medicine, and as an ingredient in many foods.
+The seeds and pulp have been used for hundreds of years for a variety of purposes and are used heavily in Latin America as a dye, medicine, and as an ingredient in many foods.
 It is a naturally intense dye that can range in color from bright yellow to deep orange.
 Many commercially made food products utilize annatto for its strong hue.

 Annatto’s flavor can be described as earthy, musky, and slightly peppery.
 Annatto seeds are usually steeped in oil or ground to a powder prior to adding to recipes, rather than adding the seeds whole.
 Annatto is a key flavor component in many Latin American dishes.

-How Annatto is Made
+How Annatto Is Made